Hallett Johnson

-Hallett C. Johnson, also known as Francis Hallett Johnson (November 26, 1888 – August 11, 1968) was an American career diplomat and ambassador to Costa Rica.
+Francis Hallett Johnson (November 26, 1887 – August 11, 1968) was an American career diplomat and ambassador to Costa Rica.
 He served in the United States Foreign Service for 36 years.

 Early life

 Johnson was born in New York City.
-He was the son of Frances "Fannie" Valda Matthews and Jeremiah Augustus Johnson (1836 - 1912), a diplomat and lawyer.
+He was the son of Jeremiah Augustus Johnson (1836–1912), a diplomat and lawyer, and his second wife, Frances "Fannie" Valeda Matthews, who were married in 1886.
+His father's first marriage had ended in tragedy when his wife and their daughter were killed by their son Barclay in a murder-suicide in 1885.
 He grew up in South Orange, New Jersey.

 He was a student at Cutler's School where he joined the Knickerbocker Greys youth cadet corps which became Company K of the 7th Regiment.
 He also went to the Hotchkiss School, graduating in 1904.
 He attended Williams College, graduating in 1908.
 There, he was a member of the Fraternity of Delta Psi (St. Anthony Hall) and leader of the mandolin club.
 He was a member of the debating team and played on the tennis team.
 He was also a member of the Williams College Good Government Club which visited President Theodore Roosevelt at the White House.

 He attended the Columbia University School of Law, focusing on international law and graduating in 1912.
 While there, he lived in the Columbia chapter house of St. Anthony Hall for his second and third years.